 The percentage of blue-light-blocking lenses in each lens varies.
 Consider the following:

 Between 30% and 40% of the blue light, spectrum is blocked by clear lenses.
 Perhaps they can be beneficial in easing your eyes slightly throughout the day.
 They are not, however, the ideal alternative if you spend hours in front of your device.
 You require increased protection to maintain healthy eyes.

 All yellow lenses are not created equal.
 Some block roughly 50% of blue light, which should be more than enough if you work from home or spend hours in your workplace.

 Orange and red lenses typically block between 98 and 99 percent of blue light.
 NASA created orange lenses in the 1970's based on science.
 They give far more protection, although the tint may be distracting for some people.
-Additionally, these lenses may distort colour.
+Additionally, these lenses may distort color.

-The distinction between coloured lenses
+The distinction between colored lenses

 There are a variety of blue light filtering glasses available on the market, ranging in price.
 However, suppose you want to purchase high-quality blue-light-blocking glasses.
 In that case, various factors should be considered, including the frame and lens material, the percentage of blue light blocked, and other specifications and laboratory test results.

 If you're looking for inexpensive blue light, it's critical to understand how they operate before you invest in a pair.
 Blue light glasses work by filtering out a particular spectrum of light wavelengths.